 Simulation Results

 The proposed method is implemented on VTM-6.0 with 360Lib-9.1 software and tested under common test conditions [5].
-Table 1 show RD performance and running time of the test model with the proposed wrap-around motion vector prediction at the picture boundary over VTM-6.0 with 360Lib-9.1.
+Table 1 shows RD performance and running time of the test model with the proposed wrap-around motion vector prediction at the picture boundary over VTM-6.0 with 360Lib-9.1.

 Table 1.
 RD performance of wrap-around motion vector prediction at the picture boundary on the top of VTM-6.0 with 360Lib-9.1